miayam/miayam.github.io/_posts/2017-06-07-day7-javascript-challenge.md

   ];
 {% endhighlight %}

-Nah, today's challenge introduce us to `Array.prototype` built-in method like `some`, `find`, `findIndex`, and `every`.
+Nah, today's challenge introduce us to `Array.prototype` built-in method:
+`some`, `find`, `findIndex`, and `every`.
 It's simply boring because there's no point to have a [demo](/demo_day7){:target="_blank"}
 for this kind of challenge (a bunch of `console.log` will do!).
 Clone my